shashikumar04433/DevOps-/README.md

 ## You can go through all the above files which included DevOps Topics with the real time projects:
 1. Above sites are developed by Html and Css .
+2. It represent the E-Commerce website where you can add the product.